bobvandevijver/latex-bundle/Resources/doc/documentation.md

 ## Character escaping
 ---------------------------

 This bundle includes a simple text parser which can escape most UTF-8 characters like ö to \"o.
 The method `parseText` in the `Helper/Parser` class takes the text to parse as argument and return the parsed text.

 This method is also available in Twig as a simple filter: `latex_escape`.
 This filter is applied automatically when using the standard objects/templates.

-The filter takes a single argument, which is by default true.
-When set to false, the check for the & char is disabled, which might by handy in table environments.
+The parser takes two arguments: `checkTable` and `removeLatex`.
+The first is by default `true`, while the second one is by default `false`.
+If you do not want to use the table checking (the check for the & char is disabled, which might by handy in table environments), set the first argument to true.
+To remove all Latex commands from the input, set the second parameter to `true`.
+This disables the possibility to use custom commands from your input.

 If you have any character that generates an error, feel create an issue or create a PR.